jez/blog/_posts/2022-12-10-old-compiler-notes.md

 at the time, so it didn't make sense to post them publicly.

 I've gone back and taken those internal notes and published them here to my blog.
-(Mostly, I just wanted to fill in the gaps on my blog.[^gaps] In 2020 and 2021, I Note that they are all quite old now, and may not be as accurate as they were at the time of writing.
+(Mostly, I just wanted to fill in the gaps on my blog.[^gaps]) Note that they are all quite old now, and may not be as accurate as they were at the time of writing.
 I've dated them with the date they were published internally to reflect that, which means you'll have to find them in the archives.

 [^gaps]:
-  Before reposting these Sorbet Compiler posts, I only posted publicly six times in 2020 and twice in 2021 😞
+  Before reposting these Sorbet Compiler posts, I only posted publicly five times in 2020 and twice in 2021 😞

 Note that the compiler is **still** not a project that we would encourage anyone to use.